ganeti/ganeti/doc/design-2.0.rst

 In order to support high-security scenarios (for example read-only sda and read-write sdb), we need to make a fully flexibly disk definition.
-This has less impact that it might look at first sight: only the instance creation has hardcoded number of disks, not the disk handling code.
+This has less impact that it might look at first sight: only the instance creation has hard coded number of disks, not the disk handling code.
 The block device handling and most of the instance handling code is already working with "the instance's disks" as opposed to "the two disks of the instance", but some pieces are not